JaredCaprio/Learn-to-code-JS/1.Beginner-Concepts/4-IfStatements.md

 The else statement functions similarly to the else if statement, except it will always execute, as long as none of the previous conditions are met

-In this case, any value that isnt 5 or 10, will print out "Something different"
+In this case, any value that isn't 5 or 10, will print out "Something different"

 ### Challenge